rwatari/puzzling/docs/README.md

 ### Phase 2: Team API and components (2 days)

 **Objective:** Teams can be created, read, edited and destroyed through the API.
+Team home page shows simplified puzzle, message, and schedule indicies.

-### Phase 3: Puzzles/Messages/Events API and components (4 days)
+### Phase 3: Puzzles API and components (2 days)

-**Objective:** Puzzles/Messages/Events belong to Teams that can be created, read, edited and destroyed through the API.
+**Objective:** Puzzles belong to Teams and can be created, read, edited and destroyed through the API.
+Frontend features index view, form, and detail view.

-### Phase 4: Comments API and components (1 day)
+### Phase 4: Messages API and components (1 days)

-**Objective:** Puzzles, Messages, and Events can have comments.
+**Objective:** Messages belong to Teams and can be created, read, edited and destroyed through the API.
+Frontend features index view, form, and detail view.

+### Phase 4: Schedule API and components (2 days)

+**Objective:**  Events belong to Teams and can be created, read, edited and destroyed through the API.
+Frontend features index view, form, and detail view.

 ### Bonus Features (TBD)
+- [ ] Comments
 - [ ] Google Docs integration
 - [ ] Messaging